-- help develop low carbon energy, eco-efficiency, clean transportation, green building or align with an advanced decarbonation strategy; or
+help develop low carbon energy, eco-efficiency, clean transportation, green building or align with an advanced decarbonation strategy; or environmental objective.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
 Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best performance.